Overweight and Obesity Prevention

 Obesity in children and adolescents is a serious issue with health and social consequences that often continue into adulthood.
 Implementing effective, evidence-based prevention programs, changing behavioral habits, and getting a better understanding of treatment options are important to controlling the obesity epidemic in children.

-- Children and Adolescent Overweight Fact Sheet
+- Children and Adolescent Overweight Fact Sheet (PDF)

 - Clinical Approach to Children at Risk for Obesity

 - SHIP efforts in schools

 time and health

 - CDC's BMI calculator for children and teens

 - Tips for Parents to Help Children Maintain a Healthy Weight